e1em9nt/projects/car-repair-workshop/README.md

    ```bash
    cd car-repair-workshop
    ```
-3. Open one of the HTML files in your browser
+3. Open one of the HTML files in your browser.
 4. `workshop.php` requires running in a PHP-enabled server.

----

 ## Project Structure
 ```bash